Music of the Philippines: Latin and bossa-nova

 Afro-Cuban a.k.a. "latin and bossa-nova rhythms in Philippine popular music became pervasive through the Philippines' post-Liberation years and onwards.
 Performers such as Annie Brazil and her son Richard Merk, the Katindig family of musicians (Eddie Katindig, Romy Katindig, Boy Katindig, Henry Katindig and Tating Katindig), Bo Razon, Eileen Sison and Sitti, achieved popularity and commercial success with latin and bossa-nova inflected live performances and recordings.

 Reggae

-While there has long been a flourishing underground reggae and ska scene, particularly in Baguio, it was only recently that such genres were accepted into the mainstream scene.
+While there has long been an underground reggae and ska scene, particularly in Baguio, it was only recently that such genres were accepted into the mainstream scene.
 Acts like Tropical Depression, Brownman Revival, Put3ska, Roots Revival of Cebu, and the Brown Outfit Bureau of Tarlac City have been instrumental in popularizing what is called "Island Riddims".
 There is also a burgeoning mod revival, spearheaded by Juan Pablo Dream and a large indie-pop scene.